anandgraves/frontend-developer-bookmarks/README.md

 * [cdnjs.com](https://cdnjs.com/) - cdn for js, css, images, icon fonts, etc.
 * [Polyfill Service](https://cdn.polyfill.io) - [An easier way of using polyfills](https://hacks.mozilla.org/2014/11/an-easier-way-of-using-polyfills/)
 * [Cloudflare](https://www.cloudflare.com/)
+* [httpstat.us](http://httpstat.us/) - service for generating different HTTP codes
+* [mockAPI](http://www.mockapi.io/) - generate custom data, and preform operations on it using RESTful interface and is meant to be used as a prototyping/testing/learning tool

 ## Community